 - Testing for sleep apnea and receive sleep-management therapy if needed

 - Anti-anxiety and /or antidepressant medication

-What is the prognosis (outcome) for CFS/SEID?
+What is the prognosis for chronic fatigue syndrome?

 Because full recovery from CFS/SEID is very infrequent (only 5%-10% of adult patients diagnosed), the prognosis usually ranges from fair to poor.
 Many patients can only work at part-time jobs; some patients become bedridden.
 Mental impairment, especially memory loss and the ability to concentrate are very disconcerting to CFS/SEID patients.
 Even with symptomatic treatment, some patients may continue with a slow decline in their ability to function.
-Some studies suggest that even about two years after diagnosis and symptomatic treatment, over half of the CFS/SEID patients still were fatigued.
+Some studies suggest that even about 2 years after diagnosis and symptomatic treatment, over half of the CFS/SEID patients still were fatigued.

-Is it possible to prevent CFS/SEID?
+Is it possible to prevent chronic fatigue syndrome?

 Currently, there are no known methods to prevent CFS/SEID.
 Development of effective prevention methods is hampered by no firm knowledge of the cause(s) of CFS/SEID.
 The prevention suggestions of most experts and clinicians are general recommendations that result in a healthy lifestyle since no specific prevention methods are known.
 Examples of the general recommendations are avoidance of viral infections, lower daily stress as much as possible, and maintain regular sleep cycles and a healthy diet, along with avoidance of the many toxins in the environment; these are cited by most clinicians as possible ways to reduce or prevent the chance of developing CFS/SEID.